SakethReddy1111/HomeDepot/README.md

 <h3>Description</h3>

 <p>Built for construct week in unit3 at Masai School to showCase what we learnt till now.
-Implemented using Frontend</p>
+Implemented using Frontend.
+Only for educational purpose.</p>

 <h3>TechStacks</h3>